TRASIMENO MUSIC FESTIVAL

 Todi | Trasimeno Music Festival

-Founded by the ancient Umbri, the Italic people of ancient Italy whose history predates the Etruscan civilisation (and after whom the region is named), the medieval town of Todi is a ruggedly handsome example of an Umbrian hill town, with sweeping views of the Tiber Valley and the majestic Martani and Sibillini Mountains.
-We spend today exploring the town of Todi, whose concentric rings of walls reveal successive stages of its historical flourishing.
-We begin at the Temple of St Mary of Consolation, a Renaissance sanctuary church and pilgrimage site housing a ‘miraculous’ image of the Virgin, before continuing to the Chiesa della Nunziatina, a jewel of Baroque art known as the ‘little Sistine Chapel’ of Todi.
-We then explore the civic buildings of the Piazza del Popolo, one of the finest surviving examples of medieval urban planning in Italy, before enjoying a lunch of traditional Umbrian dishes and returning to Perugia later in the afternoon.
-The concert this evening will be held in the Pavone Theatre, just a short walk from the hotel.
+Founded by the ancient Umbri, the Italic people of ancient Italy whose history predates the Etruscan civilisation (and after whom the region is named), Todi is a ruggedly handsome example of an Umbrian hill town, with sweeping views to the majestic Martani and Sibillini Mountains.
+We spend today exploring the town, whose concentric rings of walls reveal successive stages of its historical flourishing.
+We begin at the Temple of St Mary of Consolation, a Renaissance sanctuary church and pilgrimage site housing a ‘miraculous’ image of the Virgin, before continuing to the Chiesa della Nunziatina, a jewel of Baroque art known as the ‘little Sistine Chapel’.
+We then explore the civic buildings of the Piazza del Popolo, one of the finest surviving examples of medieval urban planning in Italy, before enjoying a lunch of traditional Umbrian dishes.
+Returning to Perugia later in the afternoon, our concert this evening will be held in the Pavone Theatre, just a short walk from the hotel.
 Overnight Perugia (B, L)

 • Day 9 | Monday 29 June